KushDev19/ML-Project/README.md

 ### Usage
-1. Open your browser to `http://localhost:5000`
+1. Open your browser to `http://localhost:5000` (or visit the live demo above)
 2. Fill in the student information form
 3. Click "Predict Math Score" to get results